-Sump pumps are essentially serve as insurance against expensive flooding damage.
+Sump pumps essentially serve as insurance against expensive flooding damage.
 For example, if your home is in a low-lying area that’s prone to heavy rain or snow, there’s a good chance you’ll need a sump pump (if you don’t have one already).
-In addition, basements with sump pumps older than 6 years should have their device replaced.
-And, of course, if your basement has been flooded before, your home definitely requires a sump pump.
+In addition, basements with sump pumps older than six years should have their device replaced.
+And of course, if your basement has been flooded before, your home definitely requires a sump pump.

 The potential for costly repairs and damaged property from flooding is simply too great a risk to ignore.
-There’s also detrimental health effects to flooding in the home, including mold and mildew that can cause respiratory problems, especially in children and the elderly.
+There are also detrimental health effects to flooding in the home, including mold and mildew that can cause respiratory problems, especially in children and the elderly.

 - Sump pump installation

 - Bathroom fixtures are backing up

 - Pump housing is overflowing

 In addition to preventing basement flooding, your sump pump is also effective at lowering a high water table beneath your home’s foundation.

 Every homeowner wants and deserves the peace of mind that comes from knowing their family and possessions are safe from the elements.
 Simpson Plumbing has extensive experience installing and repairing sump pumps.
 Contact us today and we can assess your unique situation and recommend the solution that works best for you and your home.